Aerospace Aftermarket

 Route routine and urgent RFQs properly

-A serious buyer should be able to send the exact sourcing requirement without dropping an urgent request into a generic contact form.
+A serious customer should be able to send the exact sourcing requirement without dropping an urgent request into a generic contact form.

 Aerospace aftermarket marketing is fundamentally a technical-search problem.
-Parts buyers — engineering teams, procurement specialists, MRO stores managers, and reliability engineers at fleet operators — search by airframe, part number, PMA status, and airworthiness context.
-The buyer who types "Gulfstream G550 brake disc PMA" or "Cessna Citation wheel assembly overhaul exchange" is an active procurement signal with high commercial intent, and suppliers who rank for those long-tail, application-specific queries capture pipeline that generic aerospace suppliers miss entirely.
+Engineering teams, procurement specialists, MRO stores managers, and reliability engineers at fleet operators search by airframe, part number, PMA status, and airworthiness context.
+The team who combines a specific airframe family with a part category and PMA / TSO status is an active procurement signal with high commercial intent, and suppliers who rank for those long-tail, application-specific queries capture pipeline that generic aerospace suppliers miss entirely.

 The aftermarket commercial model rewards depth over breadth.
 A supplier with PMA authority across a focused set of airframes wins more RFQs by dominating those specific airframe × part category combinations than by competing broadly against OEMs for generic search terms.
 Engineering-approved content that surfaces certification basis (FAA PMA, EASA ETSO, TSO authorisation), availability (stocked vs on-order), and application fit (aircraft tail number compatibility, serial range, mod status) reduces friction for procurement and builds the supplier trust that wins repeat orders.